-18) Let go of last year and be ready to start fresh with a positive attitude!
+18) Remember last year & let it guide you as you prepare for a start fresh with a positive attitude!

 19) Start the school routine a weeks before school starts to get yourself and your kids ready!
-I love the tip about preparing for back to school emotions.
+I love the tip back to school emotions that you don’t expect.
 They caught me off guard when our very mature first born started Kindergarten several years ago… and was very nervous and scared to go.
 I wish I had prepared for this part a little more.